sumitgohil/news_app_flutter/README.md

-# news_app
+**News App Created with Flutter**

-A News App Created using Flutter
+The app was created using Windows PC thus has not been tested on iOS.